aregsar/aregsarblog/blog/2020/laravel-7-auth-route-registration-under-the-hood/index.md

 [Laravel 7 Auth Route Registration Under The Hood](https://aregsar.com/blog/2020/laravel-7-auth-route-registration-under-the-hood)

+Starts with the auth call on the router class instance It does not have that method
+So it calls the dynamic call instance method
+Call method calls the auth method of the ui package authroutes class auth method That was plugged into the router class using the macroable trait To understand how this happens we first need a detour First we have to know about dynamic missing method call static and instance Then learn about facades
+Then about macroable

 ## Authentication routes in Laravel\UI package

 In Laravel 7 the authentication routes were moved to the `Laravel\Ui` package.